tru0067/GTFO-PierceBugFix/thunderstore_package/README.md

 ### Acknowledgements
 Kasuromi for [SniperMeleeFix](https://thunderstore.io/c/gtfo/p/Kasuromi/SniperMeleeFix/), which much of this fix is based on. randomuserhi for suggesting the use of no-ops and for implementing the fix for shotguns!
-Dinorush for initial discussion and for implementing the fix for shotgun spread!
+Dinorush for initial discussion and for implementing the fix for shotgun spread and new unity update!